davidcooper1/Water-Management-Game/Project 3/README.md

 * New city model
 * Added animations for events
 * Added sound
- - events
+  - Events
- - game music
+  - Game music
- - button clicks
+  - Button clicks
 * Added new gameplay mechanics
+  - Shipment prices is base on temperature
+  - Player can choose how to extract water

 ### Things that we learned...